vboyev-MSFT/defender-docs/defender-xdr/advanced-hunting-defender-results.md

 3. In the **Alert details** section in the Link to incident pane, select **Create new incident** to convert the events to alerts and group them to a new incident:

-[IMAGE]

     You can also select **Link to an existing incident** to add the selected records to an existing incident.
 Choose the related incident from the dropdown list of existing incidents.
-You can also enter the first few characters of the incident name or ID to find the incident you want.
+You can also enter the first few characters of the incident name or ID to find the incident you want.<br>
    :::image type="content" source="/defender/media/advanced-hunting-results-link4.png" alt-text="Screenshot of the options available in saved queries in the Microsoft Defender portal" lightbox="/defender/media/advanced-hunting-results-link4.png":::
 4. For either selection, provide the following details, then select **Next**:
     - **Alert title** – a descriptive title for the results that your incident responders can understand; this descriptive title becomes the alert title